-Point of Rocks/ Potomac River Trail is a 8.1 mile lightly trafficked out and back trail located near Point of Rocks, MD that features a river and is rated as moderate.
+Point of Rocks/ Potomac River Trail is a 8.1 mile lightly trafficked out and back trail located near Point of Rocks, Maryland that features a river and is rated as moderate.
 The trail is primarily used for hiking, camping, and mountain biking and is accessible from April until October.
 Dogs are also able to use this trail.

 Awesome view once you reach the top.
 For a shorter hike you can park at the boat ramp and walk up the trail by the Parking lot, then cross the train tracks under the bridge.
 It's extremely steep for the first couple hundred feet but after that it's a steady incline